Beethoven3579/My-Rock-Paper-Scissors-App/README.md

 # Rock Paper Scissors

 ### This is a simple Rock Paper Scissors game built using HTML CSS and Vanilla JavaScript.

 #### You can play the game [here](https://beethoven3579.github.io/My-Rock-Paper-Scissors-App/)

 ![](RockPaperScissorsScreenShot.png)

+## Project Summary

-### This was a less difficult project for me at this stage.
+This was a less difficult project for me at this stage.
 However, I still learned plenty form this project.
 The major takeaways were: 1) knowing the proper point in the code to call a function.
 2) Creating a random variable.
 3) Changing what is sent to the DOM depending on the random variable.